 Reads a chunk of Unicode LOB

 from the stream.
-Declared, when OTL_UNICODE is not defined. |
+Declared, when OTL_UNICODE is defined. |

 int len(); |

-Gets the length of the LOB to be
+Gets the length of the LOB to

-read in bytes, or in Unicode
+be read in bytes, or in Unicode characters..
+In

-In OTL/OCI8/8i/9i, the actual length of the LOB is available
+OTL/OCI8/8i/9i, the actual length of the LOB is available

-after the intialization of the stream.
-In OTL/ODBC and OTL/DB2-CLI, the
+immediately after the initialization of the stream.
+In

-function returns 0 before the first chunk of the LOB is read, and it
+first chunk of the LOB is read, and it returns the actual

-the actual length of the LOB after the first chunk of the LOB is
+length of the LOB after the first chunk of the LOB is

 read.
 This difference is due to the differences in behavior of the underlying database APIs.
 So, for writing portable [across multiple databases] code, it is recommended to use this function carefully. |